nokitoino/DecompilerAI/README.md

 The main goal of this project is to test different pretrained transformers like the Hugging Face T5 to predict the high-level C/C++ code from raw disassembly.
 In order to do this, we first need to scrape a lot of training data.
 The main idea is to train the Transformer function-wise.
 We compile our C Code to a binary executable, and diassemble it retrieving the assembly instructions for each function.
 The model should learn the seq-to-seq translation from Assembly instructions to C/C++ functions.

-At the end, by using different methods, we try to retrieve the entire source code, i.e. additionally global variables, used headers, comments, pre-processors, typedef whereby some of these could again make use of further models.
-We need to make sure the entire source code should have the same context.
-If one function makes use of a global variable, then adjust the variable names accordingly, since the model retrieves the functions implementation independent from the rest of the binary.
+At the end, by using different methods, we try to retrieve the entire source code, i.e. functions, global variables, used headers from the standard library, comments, pre-processors, typedef ect.
+The goal is to retrieve the high-level C/C++ Code that is compileable and functional equivalent with the original binary file.

 ## Table of Contents
 - [Current Stage of Development](#current-stage-of-development)